parke/lush/readme.txt

 is ( s )

   Access the POSIX shell's builtin test command.
-This can be used to determine if a file or directory exists, and for other purposes.
+This can be used, for example, to determine if a file or directory exists.
   Example usage: if is '-f $path' then end

 popen ( command, ... )